Weesam01/Module-14-Challenge/README.md

 #Answer:

-# Part 4 Evaluate a New Machine Learning Classifier
+# Part 4 Create an Evaluation Report

 To finish, il add a summary evaluation report at the end .
 I will express my final conclusions and analysis and i will support my findings by using the PNG images.